The-CEAS-Library/Foundations-of-SQL/README.md

 # Foundations-of-SQL
-A workshop on the foundations of SQL
+A foundational workshop that teaches interaction with databases using SQL